CUBRID/cubrid-manual/en/admin/config.rst

 **data_buffer_neighbor_flush_pages**

-	**data_buffer_neighbor_flush_pages** is a parameter to control the number of neighbour pages to be flushed with background flush (victim candidates flushing).
-When is less or equal to 1, the neighbour flush feature is considered deactivated.
+	**data_buffer_neighbor_flush_pages** is a parameter to control the number of neighbor pages to be flushed with background flush (victim candidates flushing).
+When is less or equal to 1, the neighbor flush feature is considered deactivated.

 **data_buffer_neighbor_flush_nondirty**

-	**data_buffer_neighbor_flush_nondirty** is a parameter to control the flushing of non-dirty neighbour pages.
-When victim candidates pages are flushed, and neighbour flush is activated (**data_buffer_neighbor_flush_pages** is greater than 1), than single non-dirty pages which completes a chain of neighbour (dirty) pages are also flushed.
+	**data_buffer_neighbor_flush_nondirty** is a parameter to control the flushing of non-dirty neighbor pages.
+When victim candidates pages are flushed, and neighbor flush is activated (**data_buffer_neighbor_flush_pages** is greater than 1), than single non-dirty pages which completes a chain of neighbor (dirty) pages are also flushed.

 .. _broker-configuration: